Set Your Budget

 Create Your Design

 Now that you have set some parameters, it is time to illustrate your daydreams on paper or on a computer.
-If you are completely overhauling your kitchen, try using a design your kitchen online app to create a visual reference for how you want your kitchen to look like when it is completed.
-Fleshing out your ideas can help you pinpoint any problem areas and make refinements the work actually begins.
+If you are completely overhauling your home, try using the services of an interior design firm to help you create a visual reference for how you want your home to look like when it is completed.
+Planning out your ideas can help you pinpoint problem areas and make refinements before the work begins.

 Unless you are DIYing the remodel, you will need to hire reliable contractors.
 When shopping around, look for companies that have strong customer references and good ratings from the Better Business Bureau or other relevant organizations.
 Once you find a contractor you trust, you can set a date to get things started.
-Before long, you will be enjoying a job well done in your fresh new space.
+Before long, you will be enjoying your newly remodeled home.